mkmik/rainycloud/README.md

 It also contains the number of workers to be spawned in a single octobot instances, you might consider increasing that number if you want to exploit SMP environments.

+You should create the queue/exchange etc you put in the configuration file.
+No doc for that here yet, please refer to rabbitmq doc.

 ### Cassandra ###

 Download cassandra, for example from `http://it.apache.contactlab.it//cassandra/0.6.8/apache-cassandra-0.6.8-bin.tar.gz`

 Copy the bundled storage-conf.xml from `/cassandra/storage-conf.xml` to the `conf` dir of the cassandra distribution, and start cassandra.

 `octo/config.yaml` contains the cassandra hostname/ip which will be contacted by the worker.
+It defaults to `localhost`, so if you intend to run that on a real cluster please change the hostname.

+In order to avoid that writing to cassandra becomes a bottleneck, the software should be tested on a cassandra cluster.

+This worker reads data from cassandra, but initially your cassandra will be empty, so you have to put some data there.

+There is a mysql dump in `/data/aqua.dump.bz2`, which has to be imported on a mysql server somewhere.
+Then you can fire `scripts/importer.py`.
+Please edit the `improter.py` script in order to change the mysql connection parameters and the target cassandra ip/hostname and port.

 Run
 ---